FIU STUDENT HOUSING

 The School of Architecture requires all students to own a laptop computer and specific software for use in instructional courses.
 Equipment purchased within the last two years will generally accommodate the required software.
 The hardware and software specifications are meant to serve as guides.

-As an FIU student you are eligible to purchase software with educational discounts from UTS Shop Software.
-All students are expected to acquire the latest version of Autodesk AutoCAD, Autodesk Maya, Adobe Creative Suite Design Premium, SketchUp, Rhino and a video editing program such as Adobe AfterEffects or Final Cut Pro.
+As an FIU student, you are eligible to purchase software with educational discounts from UTS Shop Software.
+All students are expected to acquire the latest version of Autodesk Revit, Autodesk AutoCAD, Autodesk Maya, Adobe Creative Suite Design Premium, SketchUp, Rhino6 (for Windows), and a video editing program such as Adobe AfterEffects or Final Cut Pro.
 Additional software may be required for certain courses.

 It is recommended that students purchase both hardware and software security systems for their laptops.
 Many computer companies sell both hardware and software security systems for their laptops.
 You can also check out FIU’s University Technology Services.